Guangzhou: People's Republic of China

 Amid the closing months before total Communist victory, Guangzhou briefly served as the capital of the Republican government.
 Guangzhou was captured on October 14, 1949.
 Amid a massive exodus to Hong Kong and Macau, defeated Nationalist forces blew up the Haizhu Bridge across the Pearl River in retreat.
 The Cultural Revolution had a large effect on the city, with many of its temples, churches and other monuments destroyed during this chaotic period.

 The People's Republic of China initiated building projects including new housing on the banks of the Pearl River to adjust the city's boat people to life on land.
 Since the 1980s, the city's close proximity to Hong Kong and its ties to overseas Chinese made it one of the first beneficiaries of China's opening up under Deng Xiaoping.
+British pop duo Wham! performed in the city in April 1985, their second China date of the Big Tour after Beijing, becoming the first Western pop act to perform in China.
 Beneficial tax reforms in the 1990s also helped the city's industrialization and economic development.

 The municipality was expanded in the year 2000, with Huadu and Panyu joining the city as urban districts and Conghua and Zengcheng as more rural counties.
 The former districts of Dongshan and Fangcun were abolished in 2005, merged into Yuexiu and Liwan respectively.
 The city acquired Nansha and Luogang.
 The former was carved out of Panyu, the latter from parts of Baiyun, Tianhe, Zengcheng, and an exclave within Huangpu.
 The National People's Congress approved a development plan for the Pearl River Delta in January 2009; on March 19 of the same year, the Guangzhou and Foshan municipal governments agreed to establish a framework to merge the two cities.
 In 2014, Luogang merged into Huangpu and both Conghua and Zengcheng counties were upgraded to districts.

-On 16 June 2022 an EF2 tornado struck the city, causing major power outages and knocking out power to the city's subway lines.
+On 16 June 2022, an EF2 tornado struck the city, causing major power outages and knocking out power to the city's subway lines.